DR JESS RAYNER

 How much do sessions cost?

-Sessions typically charged at between £80-£110.
-This may vary dependent on the type of work we are doing and whether we are meeting in person or online.
+Sessions typically charged at £100 per session (55 minutes).
 I offer a limited number of discounted sessions for people who may struggle to afford the full rate.
-Please do not be shy in enquiring about this - I try my best to be accomodating wherever possible!
+I cannot guarantee this, but please feel free to ask - I try my best to be accommodating wherever possible.

 How do I pay?

-Payment can be made via cash, bank transfer, or paypal.
-Fees must be paid at least 48 hours prior to the appointment.
+Payment can be made via cash or bank transfer.
+I ask that fees are paid 48 hours prior to the appointment where possible.
 You may be asked to provide a deposit for the first session.
 You will be sent information on payment and the cancellation policy prior to commencing work together.
-Please ensure you read this carefully.

 What do I do if I am experiencing a crisis?

-I am unable to provide support a crisis situation.
+I am unable to provide support a crisis situation and to those who are self-harming, or sucidial.
 If you feel you are unable to keep yourself or others safe, you should contact your GP, out-of-hours mental health team, or attend A&E, where support will be provided.
 You can also call the Samaritans on 116 123 any time.

 What do all those different types of therapy really mean?